 Adult EFNEP programming is administered by the University of Florida IFAS Extension using Eating Smart • Being Active, a curriculum for adults.
 It is a research-based curriculum based on the 2015-2020 Dietary Guidelines, designed for Extension Program Assistants to assist limited-resource families with young children to make healthy lifestyle choices.

-EFNEP adult groups meet for a series of eight, 60-90 minute classes to learn about healthy eating and being active.
+EFNEP adult groups meet for a series of nine, 60-90 minute classes to learn about healthy eating and being active.
 In addition, three supplemental lessons target pregnant woman and new mothers.